Award in CMV Medical Education

 • Letter of support from the prospective research mentor, which should include a detailed career development plan for the applicant

-The completed application should be submitted as a single pdf file through the website portal by 11:59 PM Pacific Time on Tuesday, April 1, 2025.
+The completed application should be submitted as a single pdf file through the website portal.

 Additional Instructions

-Personal Statement: The personal statement from the applicant should include a summary of career goals, reasons for applying for a fellowship award, and career development plans for the award period.
+Personal Statement: The personal statement from the applicant should include a summary of career goals, reasons for applying for the award, and career development plans for the award period.

 Research Proposal: The primary hypothesis of the research proposal and specific aims designed to address that hypothesis should be described clearly and concisely.
 The applicant should summarize the significance of the proposed research, relevant background information, and any available preliminary data.
 The experimental methods to be employed and plans for statistical analysis, including consideration for sample size (e.g., power analysis), should be described in detail.
 Implications and possible applications of results of the proposed project to the care of children should be discussed.